contiv-experimental/demo/net/Bgp.md

 - Currently only one uplink from the server is supported
 - Currently supported on bare-metals (watch this space for support on VMs soon)

 #Supported version

+- version number of netplugin
+- version number of netmaster
- version number of netplugin, netmaster, netctl
+- version number of netctl

 #Steps to bring up a demo cluster with routing capabilites: